 As a child grows, their bones become stronger.
 However, there are still certain areas of the body such as the skull and the pelvis that need more protection than a standard seatbelt alone can provide.

-- It is widely recommended that customers avoid backless booster seats and seat cushions as they expose the child to a larger number of injury threats when compared with those with back and side supports.
+- Where possible, avoid backless booster seats and seat cushions as they expose the child to a larger number of injury threats than those with back and side supports.

-- It is advisable to keep your child in rearward-facing for as long as possible.
-It is also advisable to use a child restraint until the children is 12 years old.
+- It is advisable to use a rearward-facing car seat for as long as your child will fit in one.
+It is also advisable to use a child restraint until the age of 12.

-- Ensure you adjust the internal harness of your car seat for every journey to ensure maximum comfort and protection.
+- To ensure maximum comfort and protection, adjust the internal harness of your child’s car seat for every journey.

 - When your child’s eye line becomes level with the headrest, it is time to upgrade.